TheStartupIntern/TestCase/content/Web Apps/Functional Testing/Navigation/Verify that the back button works.md

-# Verify that the Back button Works
+# Verify that the back button works
 Verify that the Back button works correctly when clicked

 #### **Preconditions:**